frankenperez/next-basics/README.md

 # Next.js Basics

-Training material and laboratories prepared to divulge about the different rendering models on the web for Front-End developers and the use of Next.js
+Training material and laboratories to be used as a learning/teaching resource and prepared to divulge about the different rendering models on the web for Front-End developers and the use of Next.js

 ## Contents